tbranyen/backbone.layoutmanager/README.md

 ```

 * __Deferred__:
-Uses jQuery deferreds for internal operation, this may be overriden to use
+Uses jQuery deferreds for internal operation, this may be overridden to use
 a different Promises/A compliant deferred.

 ``` javascript